benjie/.dev/rfcs/ImplicitInheritance.md

 - If a field in an implementing type differs from the field in the interface, it is not clear if that is due to carelessness/omission or if it is an intended overwrite.
   The same applies to differences in documentation.
 - It is hard to recognize changes or overwrites (e.g. `topSpeed: SmallFloat` in `Motorcycle` doesn't stick out).
-- Changes to a root interface require multiple repetitive changes in the implementing interfaces and types.
+- Changes to a root interface require​ multiple repetitive changes in the implementing interfaces and types.
 - Since there is no indication that a field is inherited, readers who are already aware of the interface fields don't know what to "skip" when reading other types, so they waste time.
 - The schema is longer due to the repetition, which makes reading the schema more intimidating and leads to skimming in place of actual reading.